Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-CustomBondBalanced/docs/README.md

 - `caller`: The method caller.
 This field is handled by tokenFallback
 - `token`: Only principalToken is accepted.
 This field is handled by tokenFallback
 - `amount`: Amount of principal inflow token received.
 This field is handled by tokenFallback
+- `poolId`: The LP token Pool ID.
+This field is handled by tokenFallback
 - `maxPrice`: Max price for slippage protection. `maxPrice` value needs to be superior or equal to the bond price, otherwise the transaction will fail.
 - `depositor`: Registered depositor of the bond